BND Hamburger Icon

 If your business is switching from PCs to Macs, you'll need to research any software that's not accessed purely online for compatibility.

-Kingsoft’s WPS Office is the closest you’ll get to Microsoft Office for free.
-Although it offers limited services (with only the three core products – Writer, Presentation and Spreadsheets), these products offer the familiar look and robust features of their Microsoft Office counterparts.
+WPS Office is the closest you’ll get to Microsoft Office for free.
+Although it offers limited services — only four core products: Writer, Presentation, Spreadsheets and PDF — these products offer the familiar look and robust features of their Microsoft Office counterparts.
+WPS Office does offer a paid version to upgrade the four products for more accessibility if your business needs it.

 Given the replicated layout and design, users already accustomed to Word, PowerPoint and Excel will find WPS Office easy to use.
-You can download WPS Office for Windows, Linux and Android devices.
-It has a built-in PDF converter, auto spell-check, multiple document tabs and document encryption.
+You can download WPS Office for Windows, Linux, Android, iOS and Mac devices.
+It has a built-in file converter, auto spell-check, multiple document tabs and document encryption.

 SSuite Office

-SSuite Office’s wide range of products includes the WordGraph word processor, Accel Spreadsheet, the MonoBase database creator, and FaceCom video conferencing.
+SSuite Office’s wide range of products includes the WordGraph Editor word processor, Accel Spreadsheet, the MonoBase database creator and FaceCom video conferencing.

-You can download Ssuite Office as an entire software package (there are many options based on user needs and machines), individual programs or portable mobile apps.
+You can download SSuite Office as an entire package (there are many options based on user needs and machines), individual programs or portable mobile apps.
 Although it’s only available for Windows, instructions are available on how to run the suite or its programs on Mac and Linux computers.

-One of SSuite’s main selling points (other than that it’s free) is that it is very light and consumes few system resources, making it a good choice for computers that are slow or have limited RAM.
+One of SSuite’s main selling points (other than being free) is that it is very light and consumes few system resources; these attributes make it a good choice for slow or limited RAM computers.

 Free cloud-based office suites